Iridite

 IRIDITE

-Iridite coating can be applied using dip, brush, swab, or spray methods and creates coatings in shades ranging from clear to dark yellow.
-The darker shade of coating, the greater the corrosion protection.
-Yellow Iridite coating can be left as the final finish or can be dyed other colours.
+Application of the Iridite coating can be by dip, brush, swab, or spray.
+The process produces coatings in shades ranging from clear to dark yellow.
+The darker the shade of the final coating, the greater the corrosion protection provided to the metal.
+The yellow coating can be used as a final finish or can be dyed various other colours.

-- Iridite coating can act as a base key for paint application and high performance top coats and lacquers
+Iridite coating can also act as a base key for paint application and high performance top coats, lacquers, or as a base for rubber bonding.